Australian Lowline: Characteristics

 The Australian Lowline is among the smallest of cattle breeds, but is not affected by dwarfism.
 Height is about 60% of that of the normal Aberdeen Angus breed, or about 110 cm for bulls and 100 cm for cows.
 Calves average about 22 kg at birth, but may weigh as little as 14 kg.
 The coat is usually solid black, but may also be solid red; some white colouring in the area of the scrotum or udder is tolerated.
 The cattle are naturally polled and are quiet-tempered.
 They adapt well to varying climatic conditions.
 Cows calve easily and provide plenty of milk to their young.

 Compared to larger cattle, the Lowline does less damage to pasture land, and does not need such high or strong fencing.

 Use

 The Australian Lowline is reared for beef.
-The meat is wellmarbled and tasty; carcass yield is high.
+The meat is tender; the killing-out percentage is high.